levvvy/pwnagotchi-plugins/README.md

 ## Future Development

-We are actively developing more plugins to extend the capabilities of your Pwnagotchi.
+I'am actively developing more plugins to extend the capabilities of your Pwnagotchi.
 Stay tuned for exciting updates and new releases!

-### Upcoming Plugins

-- **GPS Tracker**: Logs GPS coordinates when handshakes are captured.
-- **Session Stats**: Displays detailed session statistics.
-- **Online Hash Crack**: Automatically uploads handshakes to onlinehashcrack.com.

 ## Contributing